 In choosing, the former Vice President when her husband Néstor Kirchner was still alive and the President, the party has chosen to place their trust in an unlikely candidate.
 As charismatic as Néstor has been, it is shocking to see his Vice-President now contest for the elections in Argentina.
 It is indeed time to turn the page in Argentina, and Macri is just the person to do it all.
 The primaries were introduced by Cristina in 2009 and it was one of the most profound political reforms, according to the President, since democracy came back to the country in 1983.

-Macri wants to make institutions independent that the President has made a collaborative effort, and these institutions include, judiciaries, the statistics agency, removing trade barriers, which could mean for economic liberalisation, and currency controls that were put in place to deal with rising inflation.
+Macri wants to make institutions independent that the President has made a collaborative effort, and these institutions include, judiciaries and the statistics agency, as well as removing trade barriers, which could mean for economic liberalization, and currency controls that were put in place to deal with rising inflation.
 There is also the rising pressure to agree to talks at least, and then hopefully an eventual agreement over holders of foreign debt, that Argentina has defaulted.